hlascelles/samudra/pages/projects.md

   title: Collaboration with Forbi Perise Eyong Nyosai
   location: Buea, Cameroon
   dates: Sep-Dec 2020
-  text: Forbi's goal was to kickstart collection of PET bottles for recycling in Buea, Cameroon.
-I helped Forbi to apply for a USD 32,000 grant from Norwegian Retailers' Environment Fund - I assisted with writing the project proposal and making a budget.
-Unfortunately the project was not selected.
+  text: Forbi's goal was to kickstart a PET bottle collection scheme in schools in Buea, Cameroon to both increase the plastic recycling rate in the country and to educate kids about waste related challenges.
+I helped Forbi with writing the project proposal, making a budget and the application process.
 ---

 <hr style="height:1px; visibility:hidden;" />